-The Bible calls us to a sober mind and sound judgement.
+The Bible calls us to a sober mind and sound judgment.
 The University requires that members of the MACU community - faculty, staff, and students - refrain from the illegal use of drugs and the abuse of addictive substances controlled by law (e.g. alcohol).
-MACU students are a reflection of the institution whether on or off campus regardless of school being in session or on breaks.
+MACU students are a reflection of the institution, whether on or off campus, regardless of whether the school is in session or on breaks.
 Various campus departments or positions may require more conservative standards.
-Student behavior should be guided by the Student Code of Conduct.
+The Student Code of Conduct should guide student behavior.

 This policy is consistent with the policy statements regarding alcohol and drug enforcement, which were required by the Drug-Free Schools and Communities Act Amendments of 1989 and are reviewed on a biennial basis.
 Faculty, staff, and students must maintain the highest standards of Christian, personal, and professional conduct.
-Distribution, sale, administration, and possession of controlled and dangerous substances, related drug paraphernalia, and the use of alcohol on University property or any University sponsored activity is strictly prohibited.
+Distribution, sale, administration, and possession of controlled and dangerous substances, related drug paraphernalia, and the use of alcohol on University property or any University-sponsored activity are strictly prohibited.
 Individuals not complying with this standard will be subject to institutional disciplinary actions.

-Mid-Atlantic Christian University believes that the term "marriage" has only one meaning and that is a marriage sanctioned by God which joins one man and one woman in a single exclusive union, as delineated in Scripture.
-Expressions of sexuality outside of this standard violates the standards of the University and the Student Code of Conduct.
+Mid-Atlantic Christian University believes that the term "marriage" has only one meaning and that is a marriage sanctioned by God that joins one man and one woman in a single exclusive union, as delineated in Scripture.
+Expressions of sexuality outside of this standard violate the standards of the University and the Student Code of Conduct.
 See the "Student Handbook" for a more detailed description.